warmachine028/Attendance-Analyzer/README.md

 $ pip install pandas
 ```
 ### Installation
-- This is a CLI project so it doesn't need an installation.
-Just Click and run :)
+- This is a CLI project so, it doesn't need an installation.
+Just Download and run :)
 - I've already added a dummy `PDF` file and its `csv` converted version to the repo for testing.
 - If you want to use you own PDF then convert it to csv using _camelot_ and play around with it.